martinky24/pycon-2022-notes/friday.md

 - The talk was mostly about byte-level optimizations that I've not seen affect us at all
 - Interesting stuff, but not for the problems we're solving

-## Migrating 3.8million lines of code from Python2 to Python3
+## Migrating 3.8 million lines of code from Python2 to Python3

 <!-- markdownlint-disable-next-line MD024 -->
 ### Personal Notes